 Recipe Notes

 Before you start baking, I hope you’ll take a minute to look over these helpful tips and recipe notes.
-Each one will help make sure your Lofthouse cookies turn out perfectly soft, sweet, and scrumptious.
+Each one will help make sure your Lofthouse sugar cookies turn out perfectly soft, sweet, and scrumptious.

 - Handling the Dough: Since this dough is so soft, it may be helpful to have a small-ish spatula for lifting both the unbaked and baked cookies, until they’ve cooled and hardened a little bit.
 It’s also very important to chill the dough and cookies thoroughly according to the recipe instructions.